Our university-based summer workshops:

-For all three workshops, introductory lecture material will cover normal cellular and molecular biology, including cell division, cell death, gene structure/regulation, protein structure/function, post-translational modifications and signal transduction.
-Once this foundation is established, the content of the three courses will diverge to cover the individual topics.
+For all of our workshops, introductory lecture material will cover normal cellular and molecular biology, including cell division, cell death, gene structure/regulation, protein structure/function, post-translational modifications and signal transduction.
+Once this foundation is established, the content of the four courses will diverge to cover the individual topics.

 To conclude the class, students will use their new knowledge and conduct independent computer research on a gene of their choosing.
 In general, students will investigate the normal function of their gene and the role of their gene in the development of disease, and then investigate and/or hypothesize how this knowledge could be used by researchers to rationally design the next generation of therapies.
 Instructors guide the students through this process, but in order to foster a spirit of discovery the students are purposefully given considerable leeway to choose their own direction and area of emphasis.

-*Don’t be intimidated by the unfamiliar terminology…the purpose of these workshops is to learn exactly what all of these things mean.
+*Don’t be intimidated by the unfamiliar terminology…the purpose of these workshops is to learn exactly what all of these terms mean.

-A workshop focused on introductory laboratory techniques and in silico biomedical research, held at our facility in San Jose, CA. Topics covered include introductory bioinformatics, tissue culture (sterile technique and use of a laminar flow hood, cell counting/diluting, basic microscopy), isolation of DNA/RNA/protein, gene cloning and transfection/over-expression, SDS-PAGE gel electrophoresis/western blotting, flow cytometry (cell cycle analysis, measuring apoptosis), analysis of gene expression and mutation-detection using real-time polymerase chain reaction (PCR), and fluorescent microscopy, All topics to be covered include a background on lab safety/ethics/record keeping, and there is a heavy emphasis on experimental design.
+Biomedical Research: A workshop focused on introductory molecular biology laboratory techniques and biomedical research, held at our facility in Alameda, CA. Topics covered include tissue culture (sterile technique and use of a laminar flow hood, cell counting/diluting, basic microscopy), isolation of RNA/protein, gene cloning and transfection, SDS-PAGE gel electrophoresis/western blotting, flow cytometry (cell cycle analysis, measuring apoptosis), analysis of gene expression and mutation-detection using real-time polymerase chain reaction (PCR), and fluorescent microscopy.
+All topics to be covered include a background on lab safety/ethics/record keeping, and there is a heavy emphasis on experimental design.